sho-87/Romdb/README.md

 -   **Website**
     -   Movie website

-To extract only specific columns from the list use the `$` syntax in R
+To extract only specific variables from the list use the `$` syntax in R

 Examples
 --------